10+ Awesome Things to Do in Munduk, Bali

-Munduk is Bali’s best-kept secret!
 The small village is tucked away in a lush jungle surrounded by cascading waterfalls, iconic lakes, and sweeping rice fields.

-It makes for an impressive place to explore as there are so many things to do in Munduk, Bali.
+It makes for an impressive place to explore, as there are so many things to do in Munduk, Bali.
 The village has a remote feel and is perfectly suited for travelers looking to go off the beaten track.

-I spent a few days in Munduk Village and loved every minute of it.
-From the natural beauty to the kind people, and even the cooler temperature, Munduk is everything I imagined it to be (and more).
+From the natural beauty to the kind people and even the cooler temperature, Munduk is everything I imagined it to be (and more).

 So if you’re wondering what to do in Munduk, Bali, I’ve got you covered!

-How many days do you need in Munduk
+How many days in Munduk

-However, to get a feel for the real Munduk, it’s best to stay in the village, visit a homestay, eat at the local warungs, and get lost in the rice fields, away from the crowds.
+To get a feel for the real Munduk, it’s best to stay in the village, visit a homestay, eat at the local warungs, and get lost in the rice fields, away from the crowds.

 Things to do in Munduk